codeandcoffeelb/codeandcoffeelb.github.io/_posts/members/2016-06-11-managedkaos.md

 These days I'm what they call a Systems Reliability Engineer.
 I make sure code gets deployed properly and then I monitor the sites to make sure they stay up and running.
 When !#@$@% hits the fan, I'm the guy they call to clean things up.
 Then I document what happened and take steps to make sure it dosen't happen again.
 I currently have the AWS Solutions Architect and Developer certs at the associate level; I'm working on the SysOps Professional cert.

-I'm also a contributor to Linked In Learning.
-I've authored a few classes and I'm working on more.
+I'm also an author at <a href="https://www.linkedin.com/learning/instructors/michael-jenkins">Linked In Learning</a> and <a href="https://app.pluralsight.com/profile/author/michael-jenkins">Pluralsight</a>.
+I've authored several classes, mostly on DevOps topics including CI/CD.

 Glad to be a part of the Code & Coffee crew because its a great space for bi-directional mentoring; I feel like a "seasoned" nerd learning from the younger folks on the team!
 I'm also glad to share my experience with them.